Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 {.is-info}

 In addition to automatically adding users when applications are accepted, [Sonoran CMS](https://info.sonorancms.com/why-choose-sonoran-cms/why-choose-sonoran-cms) can also manage your community's CAD permissions!

+If you don't use CMS, don't worry!
+[You can still set up CAD role mapping normally](#cad-integration).

 [Learn more today!](https://info.sonorancms.com/why-choose-sonoran-cms/why-choose-sonoran-cms)